robertpiosik/CodeWebChat/README.md

 ⭐️ **How it works?**

+It's really simple!
 Whenever you inititalize a new chat or make an API call, a message in XML-like format is constructed.
 It constists of the following segments: prompt, edit format and context.
 First two are [repeated for better adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

 ```
 Implement a subtract method.